timsainb/multicam_airflow_pipeline/README.md

 You may have to install psycopg2: `pip install psycopg2-binary`

-Finally, we need to switch airflow config setting from `SequentialExecutor` in `airflow.cfg` to allow for parallelization.
+Finally, we need to switch airflow config setting from `SequentialExecutor` in `airflow.cfg` to allow for parallelization (line 52)air.

 ```
 executor = LocalExecutor